parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 We'll use metis for this example, but either would work.

-Start metis by running 'metis_daemon -c 0', then the `tutorial_Server` (to serve files) and then the `tutorial_Client` to access the server.
+Start metis by running 'metis_daemon --capacity 0', then the `tutorial_Server` (to serve files) and then the `tutorial_Client` to access the server.
 It is recommended that you run the `metis_daemon`, `tutorial_Server` and `tutorial_Client` in different windows.

-It is also recommended you run metis_daemon with the '-c 0' option to disable the cache on the forwarder.
+It is also recommended you run metis_daemon with the '--capacity 0' option to disable the cache on the forwarder.
 This makes experimenting more predictable, as all Interests will make it through to the tutorial_Server.